Choral: Object-Oriented Choreographic Programming: Evaluation

 Our preliminary data from \cref{sec:choral-vs-akka} points out that Choral programs are significantly smaller than the Java implementations compiled from them.
 This is good in itself: recall that smaller codebases typically host fewer bugs \citep{BBCCFH10}.
-In our microbenchmarks, compilation leads to an average increase of 206\% in codebase size (going from the 50\% for \code{HelloWorld} up to 390\% for \code{DistAuth10}): the difference between the sizes of the original Choral program and the generated Java code is a rough approximation of code that the programmer has been spared from writing manually.
+In our microbenchmarks, compilation leads to an average increase of 181\% in codebase size (going from the 38\% for \code{DiffieHellman} up to 381\% for \code{DistAuth10}): the difference between the sizes of the original Choral program and the generated Java code is a rough approximation of code that the programmer has been spared from writing manually.
 Furthermore, our microbenchmarks suggest that there are two main parameters that affect this benefit: \begin{itemize} \item The number of roles involved in the source choreography.
-This is explained by the fact that each statement in Choral involving $n$ roles corresponds to $n$ statements in the generated Java code---one for each role, implementing what the role has to do to follow the choreography.
-For example, a Choral statement invoking a method to communicate data from \code{#A#} and \code{#B#} would produce a statement in the code for \code{#A#} (for sending) and a statement in the code for \code{#B#} (for receiving). \item The number of conditionals.
+This is explained by the fact that each statement in Choral involving $n$ roles corresponds to $n$ statements in the generated Java code -- one for each role, implementing what the role has to do to follow the choreography.
+For example, a Choral statement invoking a method to communicate data from \code{#A#} and \code{#B#} would produce a statement in the code for \code{#A#} (for sending) and a statement in the code for \code{#B#} (for receiving).
+There are examples of choreographies with many instructions that involve a single role, like \code{DiffieHellman}, which results in a smaller expansion. \item The number of conditionals.
 Conditionals usually require performing selections to handle knowledge of choice (\cref{sec:knowledge-of-choice}).
 Then, the (code compiled for the) roles receiving selections has to inspect the type of the received message using a \code{switch} statement, which is automatically added by our compiler and is not present in the original Choral code.
-For example, MergeSort and QuickSort differ in that the former has 4 conditionals whereas the latter has 3 conditionals, and respectively reach an expansion of 273\% and 216\%. \end{itemize}
+For example, MergeSort and QuickSort differ in that the former has 4 conditionals whereas the latter has 3 conditionals, and respectively reach an expansion of 279\% and 170\%. \end{itemize}